juggernaut2005ua/matrix/README.md

 ### Usage

 To use MineMatrix, simply run the `minematrix.py` file.
 The script will create a window and start the game.
-You can use the arrow keys to move the cursor and the spacebar to fire bullets.

 ### Conclusion

 MineMatrix is a simple but fun script that demonstrates how to use Pygame to create a falling matrix of characters.
 The script is easy to understand and can be used as a starting point for more complex games.